Pharmaceutical Knowledge and Prescription Drug Warnings

 matter, then being able to reason will not matter.

-Feeling bad is not bad, it is a personal feeling and an
+Feeling bad is not bad, it is a personal

 interpretation of a particular moment, feeling bad is not

 a measurement of reality.

 , Feeling Good is OK,